Resistor52/terraform-cloud-workstation/workbook/Step_4.md

 the Web Console.
 * DO NOT run aws configure on an EC2 instance, lest your `~/.aws/credentials` file get compromised!
-* Since the CloudShell can only be accessed via the Web Console, running it is an acceptable risk for this workshop.
+* Since the CloudShell can only be accessed via the Web Console, running `aws configure` is an acceptable risk for this workshop.

 ## Create a new IAM User
 1. Navigate to the IAM Service in the AWS Web Console